vipulnaik/diet-exercise-health/events/2025/2025-blood-test-plans.md

 level of apolipoprotein B may therefore be a more direct metric of the rate of damage.
 It will be good to measure this.
 I think it's important to measure this along with lipid profile, in order to get a clear correlational picture of the two.
+In particular, it is expected that apo B (in mg/dL) is about 0.054 times LDL-P (in nmol/L).

 ### Comprehensive metabolic panel